Reasons to choose Wilson Browne

 Your GP should refer you to a specialist breast clinic if you present with symptoms of breast cancer.
 If you are over 30 and have an unexplained lump in your breast, or you are over 50 and have discharge from or retraction of your nipple then you must be referred to a breast clinic for an appointment within 2 weeks.
 If you are under 30 and have a breast lump the referral might not be for an urgent appointment as it is less likely to be cancer.
 Wherever cancer is suspected you should be referred to a breast clinic for further tests.

 It is also possible for men to get breast cancer.
-Male breast cancer is rare and according to Cancer Research UK there are only about 390 cases of male breast Cancer a year, compared to 54,800 cases of female breast cancer.
-The most common symptom of male breast cancer is a painless lump in the breast but any changes to the nipple or skin around the breast could also be a sign of a cancer.
+Male breast cancer is rare and according to Cancer Research UK, there are only about 390 cases of male breast cancer a year, compared to 54,800 cases of female breast cancer.
+The most common symptom of male breast cancer is a painless lump in the breast but any changes to the nipple or skin around the breast could also be a sign of cancer.

 Other types of breast cancer include Invasive Lobular Breast Cancer, Ductal Carcinoma in Situ, Triple Negative Breast Cancer and Inflammatory Breast Cancer.
 We previously acted for a lady who developed Paget’s Disease which is a rare form of breast cancer that starts off with a rash around the nipple that looks like eczema.
 She was not diagnosed as soon as she could have been and you can read about her story in the case study below.